 The Ph.D.
-Fellowship will not be available in 2013.
+Fellowship is no longer available.
 These pages are for information only.

 Udall Fellowship applications are rated on a scale of 1 to 5 in four principal categories: